aaronbembenek/verified-auto-enclave/README.md

 ### Translation Files
 The translation scheme takes an ImpS program and produces an ImpE program.
 ImpS is a security-typed calculus without enclaves.
 ImpE is a security-typed calculus that models enclaves.
 We prove that the translation scheme preserves well-typedness.

-- ImpE.v : Model of ImpE syntax, semantics
+- ImpE.v : Model of ImpE syntax, semantics, typing
-- ImpS.v : Model of ImpS syntax, semantics
+- ImpS.v : Model of ImpS syntax, typing
 - Common.v : General definitions of security policies and levels, machine model used by ImpE and ImpS
-- IdTrans.v : A naive computational translation
-- Translation2.v : A model of the translation scheme and a proof that the translation sheme preserves well-typedness.
+- Translation2.v : A model of the translation scheme and a proof that the translation scheme preserves well-typedness.